 Michael Harding resin oil wax medium

 Get it here.

-This resin can be used to create a softer impasto effect.
+Use this resin to create a soft impasto effect.
 It is a liquid medium made from bleached beeswax, dammar resin and viscous linseed stand oil.

 Properties: adds body to paint, gives a glossy finish, speeds drying time